 Depending on where you go, lifestyle and culture around the UK can really vary.
 From sleepy seaside towns to London’s bustling 24-hour metropolis, there’s something for everyone.

-Come the weekend, most Brits like to let their hair down by going to the pub – or, if they’re feeling energetic, perhaps even a nightclub.
+Come the weekend, most Brits like to let their hair down by heading to the pub.
+If they’re feeling more energetic, a nightclub might also be on the cards.

-The UK’s binge-drinking culture is pretty renowned and – while not particularly sensible – it’s likely something you’ll come into contact with if you live there.
+The UK’s binge-drinking culture is pretty renowned.
+While it isn’t particularly sensible, it’s likely something you’ll witness first-hand if you live there.

 We also have a blog on British nightlife observations from the point of view of an expat.

 The UK has a rich history in the arts, and it’s something that garners a lot of popularity and support.
-London’s West End has a reputation akin to New York’s Broadway, and is home to several theatres showing popular plays and musicals, many of which go on to tour the rest of the country.
+London’s West End has a reputation akin to New York’s Broadway.
+The West End is home to several theatres showing popular plays and musicals, many of which go on to tour the rest of the country.

 Many genres of music have a huge following in the UK, from the country’s superclubs putting on famous DJs, to the likes of Wembley Stadium and the O2 hosting international stars like Beyonce.
 Then there’s the UK’s renowned music festivals – the likes of Glastonbury attract hundreds of thousands of music fans every year.